-Beyoncé Giselle Knowles-Carter (born September 4, 1981) is an American singer, songwriter, record producer and actress.
-Born and raised in Houston, Texas, she performed in various singing and dancing competitions as a child and rose to fame in the late 1990s as lead singer of R&B girl-group Destiny's Child.
-Managed by her father, Mathew Knowles, the group became one of the world's best-selling girl groups of all time.
-Their hiatus saw the release of Beyoncé's debut album, Dangerously in Love (2003), which established her as a solo artist worldwide, earned five Grammy Awards, and featured the Billboard Hot 100 No. 1 singles "Crazy in Love" and "Baby Boy".
+Beyoncé is an American singer, songwriter, and actress.
+She rose to fame in the late 1990s as the lead singer of Destiny's Child, one of the best-selling girl groups of all time.
+Their hiatus saw the release of her debut album Dangerously in Love (2003), which featured the US Billboard Hot 100 number-one singles "Crazy in Love" and "Baby Boy".

 Following the 2006 disbanding of Destiny's Child, she released her second solo album, B'Day, which contained singles "Irreplaceable" and "Beautiful Liar".
 Beyoncé also starred in multiple films such as The Pink Panther (2006), Dreamgirls (2006), Obsessed (2009), and The Lion King (2019).
 Her marriage to Jay-Z and her portrayal of Etta James in Cadillac Records (2008) influenced her third album, I Am...
 Sasha Fierce (2008), which earned a record-setting six Grammy Awards in 2010.
 It spawned the successful singles "If I Were a Boy", "Single Ladies", and "Halo".